relativitydev/relativity-trace-documentation/docs/user_documentation.md

 >
 > 1. Adding good sample documents back into the model
 > 2. How do we retest then?
+> 3. Don't group different data types
-> 3. Docs that get ignored from index
+> 4. Docs that get ignored from index
-> 4. Is my search Trained + Unanalyzed
+> 5. Is my search Trained + Unanalyzed
-> 5. Disposal of Training document
+> 6. Disposal of Training document
-> 6. Alerts or all docs.
+> 7. Alerts or all docs.
+> 8. Diagram for the ML flow we've created
-> 7. Add to script (number of docs reviewed, percentage of population, total docs in validation, start end date, total docs at each cutoff level to tell what the value is, LOOK AT YOUR PPT)
+> 9. Add to script (number of docs reviewed, percentage of population, total docs in validation, start end date, total docs at each cutoff level to tell what the value is, LOOK AT YOUR PPT)